T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 ```

 ###4.2 Modify configuration file (optional)
 - Normally, `docker-compose.yml` does not require modification.
-If there is a port conflict, the `ports` mapping can be modified
+If there is a port conflict, the `ports` mapping can be modified.
 - `config. json` is used for system level configuration, it is recommended to keep it as default.
-We configure the model through the web interface
+We configure the model through the web interface.
 - The modifications to this project are as follows:
 `docker-compose.yml`
 ```bash